documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 Each of the options of this submenu is described below:

-* **Delete Pod**: When clicking on the **Delete** option, just wait for the action’s feedback.
+      * **Delete Pod**: When clicking on the “Delete” option, just wait for the action’s feedback.
 An alert of “Success” or “Error” is generated on the top right menu.
 As the first option exists a Pod deletion in question, when selecting this option, the following modal is shown:

 .. image:: /figuras/fig_mangue/028_mangue_deletar_pod.png